n8n-io/n8n-docs/docs/manage-cloud/cloud-data-management.md

 n8n automatically prunes execution logs after a certain time or once you reach the max storage limit, whichever comes first.
 The pruning always happens from oldest to newest and the limits depend on your Could plan:

-* Start and Starter plans: max 2500 executions saved and seven days execution log retention;
+* Start and Starter plans: max 2500 executions saved and 7 days execution log retention;
 * Pro and Power plans: max 25000 executions saved and 30 days execution log retention;
 * Enterprise plan: max 50000 executions saved and unlimited execution log retention time.